Captn138/myopenvpn/README.md

 Copy or link the directory to `/etc/openvpn/easy-rsa`.

-⚠️ The paths I use for Easy-RSA are the paths I used for my configuration.
+⚠️ The paths I use here for Easy-RSA are the paths I used for my configuration.
 You can use other paths, but don't forget to change them in every file. ⚠️

 ### Download this repo